 If you’ve ever visited York, you’ll know it’s an absolute goldmine for cute and quirky independent businesses.
-You could visit a different indie coffee shop for breakfast every weekend, and in my former years as a student (prior to becoming a wheelchair-user), that’s pretty much what my friends and I did.
+You could visit a different indie coffee shop for breakfast every weekend, and in my former years as a student (prior to becoming a wheelchair-user), that’s pretty much what my friends and I strove to do.

 Fast forward a few years to the present day, however, and finding a local, wheelchair-accessible spot for a cuppa and a bite to eat when you’re out and about is infinitely more difficult, especially when you’re trying to stay away from chains of Starbucks and Costas and support local businesses and tourist attractions instead.

-Sadly, there’s a real lack of accessibility awareness in York centre, especially for such a well-known touristy spot.
-Many organisations are quick to defend themselves with excuses of listed-buildings and historical accuracy, rather than liaising with disabled visitors and making a commitment to at least trying to improve their accessibility.
+Sadly, there’s a real lack of accessibility awareness in York City Centre, which may seem all the more surprising given that it’s a well-known touristy spot.
+However, I’ve found that many organisations are quick to defend themselves with excuses of listed buildings or spaces being too small, rather than liaising with disabled visitors and making a commitment to at least trying to improve their accessibility.
 And in my eyes, it’s a real shame.

 [I kindly ask that this list is not republished without seeking my explicit permission, nor republished without credit.
 Yep, I do see you and I do find out.
 Shall we just…not?]